Update January 2019

 It’s about experimenting with different tactics and figuring out what works best for your business.

-Hopefully, you can use these practices to find out what’s best for your brand.
+Use these email marketing best practices to find out what works for your brand.
 Improve your email marketing campaigns by optimizing your email marketing efforts.
-Have more to add?
-Let us know in the comments below.